Read About: Airport Customs Clearing in Nigeria

 The following are the 5 important documents needed for the shipping process of goods to Nigeria.

-This is a mandatory statutory document to be completed by all importers for the importation of goods into Nigeria.
+This is one of the documents for Customs Clearance.
+It is a mandatory statutory document to be completed by all importers for the importation of goods into Nigeria.
 This simply implies that without the form, goods can not be approved for importation into Nigeria.

 The documentation process is put in place by the Federal Government of Nigeria through the Central Bank of Nigeria (CBN) and the Nigeria Customs Service (NCS).
 In other words, this document is issued by the CBN through Commercial Banks for import permit procedure.
 It states the product Harmonized Codes for customs import duty, the amount as well as other basic information.

 All imported goods to Nigeria must have Form M attached.

 A bill of lading is just like a ‘receipt’ and it is one of the most important documents for customs clearance purposes.
 It is a legal document or contract between the carrier and shipper.
 This document is issued by the shipping company that transport the goods from the ports of loading to destination.
 The bill of lading contains details of the type, quantity, and destination of goods being carried.
 See this post for more about Bill of Lading.

 It also carries the information of the shipper, consignee and the notifying party of the imported goods.
 Details of ports of loading and discharging are included in the document.
 When a carrier receives a shipment, it is important he obtains a document which must state the details of the shipment, the Shipper, Carrier, Exporter, Consignee and Notify.

 Without obtaining approvals or certifications from agencies responsible for a related type of consignment, the customs clearance process may not work out well.
 This type of certificate usually depends on the goods you are importing.